mend/renovate-ce-ee/docs/advanced.md

 Accordingly, there is a 1:1 relationship between the worker and the job queue, meaning that only one job can be processed at a time.

 Renovate EE is designed with Horizontal scalability in mind.
 It separates the components into a server/worker architecture that can scale independently on different containers/machines.

+For queue based worker isolation and routing in Renovate EE, see [Worker queues](./worker-queues.md).